(2007-01-09)

 if the prime factors of the group's order are known).

-Thus, if many random elements are not primitive,
+Thus, if many random elements turn out not to be primitive,

 then the group is "almost surely" not cyclic.